ivanprates/2019_gh_pumilio/supplementary_information_2/notes_decisions_on_ant_and_alkaloid_data.md

 11. Clark *et al*.
 (2005) found alkaloid 225C in an ambiguous mixture of *Camponotus* and *Pachycondyla* ants.
 Therefore, we conservatively do not consider them to be alkaloid-bearing ants.

-12. Tricyclics were not excluded from analyses restricted to ant alkaloids because this class was found in African *Myrmicaria* ants (Schroder *et al*., 1996).
+12. Tricyclics were not excluded from analyses restricted to ant alkaloids because this class was found in African Myrmicinae ants (Schroder *et al*., 1996).